Jackey-Sparrow/Piggy-Bank/README.md

 # Piggy-Bank
-a money saving app basic on material-design / ionic / nodeJs
+a money saving app

+-material-design(UI)
+-ionic + angularJs
+-nodeJs webApi

 #how to start